HojunKim00920/HojunKim000920.github.io/Fixed-Wing-project.md

 *<center>Fig 4.
 2D layouts derived from the 3D model, prepared for high-precision laser cutting.</center>*

 #### 3. Physical Assembly & Systems Integration
 I managed the entire fabrication and assembly process, leading the team as we brought the digital model to life.
-This involved meticulous hands-on work, from constructing the plywood frame to integrating all electronic systems.
+This involved meticulous hands-on work, from constructing the balsa wood frame to integrating all electronic systems.

 ![The internal wooden frame of the aircraft during the assembly process](조립_1.jpg) *<center>Fig 5.
 The aircraft's skeleton takes shape during the assembly phase.</center>*